Global L-Serine Market Data Survey Report 2015-2025 Market Size, Share, Value, and Competitive Landscape 2020

-L-serine, a white crystalline solid or powder without odour, is an amino acid with the formula HO2CCH (NH2) CH2OH.
-It is one of the protein genic amino acids.
+L-Theanine (frequently referred to as theanine) is an amino acid that is not common in the diet (not one of the essential amino acids or even one of the common nonessential amino acids).

-The global L-Serine market will reach xxx Million USD in 2020 with CAGR xx% 2020-2025.
+The global L-Theanine market will reach xxx Million USD in 2020 with CAGR xx% 2020-2025.
 The main contents of the report including:

 Global market size and forecast